czodroid/vscode-theme-gruvbox-64/README.md

 - It colorize perl's functions

-I use it in terminal and vim.
+I use gruvbox-64 in terminal and vim.
 Now it's for VSCode !

+## What's new

+* 2024-09:
+  - titleBar lighter color
+  - change color in diffEditor

+* 2024-05:
+  - color change in gitDecoration  editorWhitespace  editorStickyScroll and darker Selection

+* 2024-03:
+  - StickyScroll colors!

+* 2022-05:
+  - bracketpair with gruvbox64 color

+* 2021-12:
+  - brighter colors in menus and widgets
+  - statusBar.noFolderBackground brown like in vim

 ## Installation